7 Best Bushcraft Gear For Crafting Useful Tools & Shelters

 6. Whetstones

-Equally important to any bladed bushcraft gear are the tools which sharpen them.
+Equally important to any bladed bushcraft gear are the tools that sharpen them.

 Whetstones have been around for as long as bladed tools have and are vital to maintaining a sharp blade.